Januvia Side Effects

 Generic Name: sitagliptin

-Note: This page contains side effects data for the generic drug sitagliptin.
-It is possible that some of the dosage forms included below may not apply to the brand name Januvia.
+Note: This page contains information about the side effects of sitagliptin.
+Some of the dosage forms included on this document may not apply to the brand name Januvia.

 For the Consumer